- Hits: 4200

 KOL NIDRE - ALL OUR VOWS - This is really not a prayer, but a declaration voiding all vows made under stress or so hastily.
 The KOL NIDRE is sung before the open Ark with all the Torahs held in view of the congregation.
 Some scholars claim that its development is associated with the Marranos, Jews who, during the Spanish Inquisition, were compelled to adopt Catholicism but secretly observed Judaism.

 PRAYERS - CONFESSION OF SINS - This includes an alphabetical list of sins coupled with prayers for pardon.
 It is part of the liturgy in which the entire congregation participates, since the confession is essentially collective - AL CHET - FOR THE SIN WHICH WE HAVE COMMITTED.
-While reciting this prayer, the worshipers beat their chest with the fist.
+While reciting this prayer, the worshipers beat their chest with their fist.

-REMEMBRANCE OF SOULS - YIZKOR - MEMORIAL service when special prayers are recited in the memory of the dead.
+REMEMBRANCE OF SOULS - YIZKOR - MEMORIAL service during which special prayers are recited in the memory of the dead.
 Yizkor means "He shall remember" and the prayer service is a most solemn feature of Atonement day.

 NE'ILAH (Closing the Gate) SERVICES - CONCLUDING PRAYERS - This service contains many beautiful selections from the Book of Job.
 The Ark remains open during this part of the service, which closes with a final sounding of the Shofar, at which the congregation cries out "Next Year in Jerusalem!"

-Breaking the Fast - After the synagogue services are concluded on Yom Kippur day the ceremony of HAVDALAH is performed.
-Before the fast is broken, however, the pious Jew will begin to gather some of the materials necessary for the building of the SUKKAH for the up-coming festival of SUKKOTH.
+Breaking the Fast - After the synagogue services are concluded, the ceremony of HAVDALAH is performed.
+Before the fast is broken, however, the pious Jews will begin to gather some of the materials necessary for the building of the SUKKAH for the up-coming festival of SUKKOTH.

 So, how about us, the Messianic believers?
 Yom Kippur is likened to Israel's return to the Lord.
-Isaiah 1:18.
-"Come now, and let us reason together, said the Lord; though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool."
+Isaiah 1:18 "Come now, and let us reason together, said the Lord; though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool."
 Because this promise of God which He fulfilled in the sacrifice of Yeshua, Yom Kippur is also a Holy Day to observe in remembrance of Yeshua.
 Shall we keep it with fasting?
 Why not?
 It is good for body and soul.
 But if you fast remember Yeshua's words: Matthew 6:16: "And whenever you fast, don't be like the hypocrites, for they disfigure their faces to parade their fast.
 Omein, truly I say to you, they have received their reward.
 But when you fast, anoint your head with oil and wash your face so that your fast is concealed from Bnei Adam but not from your Father Who is in Secret.
 And your Father the One seeing in secret will reward you."
 Yeshua wants us to display mercy and compassion especially towards the fellow Jews who do not know Him and have no hope, and not a sad fasting face.
 Your face should be joyous and radiant for He was resurrected and is coming back soon.